-Handling data spills
+Handling data spills or data breach

-A data spill is defined as the unauthorised or unintentional release, transmission or transfer of data.
-If there is a possibility that classified information may be compromised as a result of an information security incident, agencies MUST be able to respond in a timely fashion to limit damage and contain the incident.
+A data spill or data breach is defined as the unauthorised or unintentional release, transmission or transfer of data.
+If there is a possibility that sensitive or classified information may be compromised as a result of an information security incident, agencies need to be able to respond in a timely fashion to limit damage and contain the incident.